Dallin-J-Neeley/Module3_Pygame/README.md

 # Overview

-This project was an excersize using Pygame for my first time.
+This project was an exercise  using Pygame for my first time.

 It is a very simple game, where you move your sprite around collecting randomly spawned dots on the screen.
-My inital plan was to create a version of snake, but I am still learning.
+My initial plan was to create a version of snake, but I am still learning.

 I wrote this program in order to learn and practice pygame